The architecture search that found something better

 In manufacturing, when every tool has the same blind spot, you rethink the fixture.

 We ran a broader search.
 Every credible architecture in the literature, each tested with and without weather covariates.
-Our first paper showed that adding weather flips the performance ranking.
-We tested both ways. our first paper showed that adding weather flips the performance ranking entirely.
+Our first paper had shown that adding weather flips the performance ranking entirely, so both configurations had to be in the search.

 Seven U.S. grids.
 One architecture per region, trained from scratch.
 The grids are too different for transfer learning.
 What works in sun-drenched California fails in wind-battered Oklahoma.